Quickstart

 Section titled “Next Pages”- Budgets and Limits explains

-skillIdsand nativeSKILL.mdinstallation. - Supported Harnesses lists adapter IDs and setup notes.
+skillIdsand nativeSKILL.mdinstallation. - Supported Harnesses lists adapter IDs and installation notes.

 - MCP Tools is the full parameter reference.